Question: “David, when will the economic upheaval or shift you talk about, begin to happen?”

 This all sounds a lot like an economic upheaval to me.
 Plenty of other experts are using similar language.
 Peter Schiff uses the phrase “American Armageddon”, you’ll hear others say things like “house of cards” and so no. However, I see this as nothing more than a time of transition.
 Life was better after the Industrial Revolution, the railroad, and the Great Depression.
 It will get better after this too, but only after things get figured out.

 Now for the bad news.
 Things will need to get figured out and these types of transitions are rarely smooth.
 Things like the lightening rod and the Currency Act segued into something nasty.
 Mass use of the railroad, telegraph, and the rubber tire segued into something nasty.
 Post World War I and the Great Depression segued into something nasty.
 Unfortunately, this Robotic, AI, Economic turmoil will segue into something nasty as well.
 Looking at it objectively, we should remember that things tend to get a little worse before they get much better.
 Look to Russia, Iran, China, North Korea, and so on for evidence of the coming nastiness.
-If you need context for this statement, I would suggest you read my book “RELOADED: An American Warning”.
+I would also expect something major to happen with our currency in next several years, be it hyperinflation or even a transition to digital.

 The way I see it, we are walking into the turbulent side of the cycle.
 We may have very well identified the economic upheaval.
 What comes next will not be pretty, but we should all take heart my friends!
 That part will pass too and the other side might just be every bit as amazing as any other post-cycle era.
 We just have to want it bad enough.